slanglab/aphasia/README.md

 This is the official repository for our paper: Automated main concept generation for narrative discourse assessment in aphasia.
 This repository contains code to reproduce the modeling experiments discussed in our paper.

-A preliminary version of this work was also presented at the Clinical Aphasiology Conference 2025.
-The abstract can be found in the folder ```CAC 2025```.
+An earlier version of this work was presented at the Clinical Aphasiology Conference 2025.
+The conference abstract is available in the ```CAC2025``` directory.